132 Dingens Street

 Receive Site Fact Sheets by Email

-Have site information such as this fact sheet sent right to your email inbox.
-DEC invites you to sign up with one or more contaminated sites county email listservs.
-It's quick, it's free, and it will help keep you better informed.
-As a listserv member, you will periodically receive site-related information/announcements for all contaminated sites in the county(ies) you select.You may continue also to receive paper copies of site information for a time after you sign up with a county listserv, until the transition to electronic distribution is complete.
+Have site information such as this fact sheet sent right to your email inbox by signing up for contaminated sites emails by county through DEC Delivers.
+You will periodically receive site-related information/announcements for all contaminated sites in the county(ies) you select.You may continue also to receive paper copies of site information for a time after you sign up with a county listserv, until the transition to electronic distribution is complete.